McGlothlin/pelican-site/README.md

 ## Web development without a database

-In the past I developed websites using a full-blown Content Management System (CMS), but I found most CMSes to be needlessly complex for my use case.
+In the past I developed websites using a full-blown Content Management System, but I found most CMSes to be needlessly complex for my use case.
 I also work with databases all day at my current job and I thought I'd switch things up a bit; I want to maintain a well-rounded skillset.

 ## I welcome your feedback